wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

                 <td>
                     <p>
                         Select to configure WSO2 Identity Server to send confirmation emails to the user.
-                        If the client application handles notification sending already, unselect it.
+                        If the client application handles notification sending already, clear this checkbox.
                     </p>
                 </td>
             </tr>